hungqng/tax-calculator/README.md

 # tax-calculator

 A tax calculator app designed to calculate federal income tax for a taxpayer based on the tax year, filing status, and income.
+It can be run using the terminal or command line interface.
 Currently support tax years 2022, 2023, and 2024 for single or joint filers only.

 Upcoming: